e-Spirit/fsxa-nuxt-module/README.md

 ## Legal Notices

-FSXA-Nuxt-Module is a product of [e-Spirit AG](http://www.e-spirit.com), Dortmund, Germany.
+FSXA-Nuxt-Module is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
 The FSXA-Nuxt-Module is subject to the Apache-2.0 license.

 ## Disclaimer